 Lichtenwörth

-Idyllic holiday tip for families and pleasure hikers: the market town of Lichtenwörth to the east of Wiener Neustadt scores with easy hiking routes and exciting excursion destinations.
-Several commemorative columns and plaques as well as other monuments and a Trinity column characterize the townscape.
+Idyllic vacation tip for families and pleasure hikers: the market town of Lichtenwörth to the east of Wiener Neustadt scores with easy hiking routes and exciting excursion destinations.
+Several memorial columns and plaques as well as other monuments and a Trinity Column characterize the townscape.

 The most important sights in Lichtenwörth

-The parish church of Lichtenwörth dedicated to St. James is well worth seeing: the construction of the Gothic-style church began as early as the 14th century.
-The sacred decorative building was not completed until 1889.
-The war memorial, which was unveiled in 1992, is also considered an important monument and commemorates the victims of both world wars and the typhus epidemic in 1945.
+The Lichtenwörth parish church of St. James is well worth a visit: construction of the Gothic-style church began in the 14th century.
+The sacred ornamental building was not completed until 1889.
+The war memorial, which was unveiled in 1992 and commemorates the victims of both world wars as well as the typhus epidemic in 1945, is also considered an important monument.

-The Nadelburg is of particular historical and social interest - an industrial and workers' settlement from the time of Empress Maria Theresa.
-The origins of the settlement have survived to this day.
-The Adlertor, which used to be the entrance to the settlement, is one of three gates that has been preserved in good condition - and is now one of the landmarks of Lichtenwörth.
-In the extensively renovated Theresienkirche - a central element of the former colony - services have been held again since the 1960s.
-The private Nadelburg Museum, on the other hand, shows a valuable pool of photos, plans and exhibits from the active factory days.
+Of particular historical and social interest is the Nadelburg - an industrial and workers' settlement from the time of Empress Maria Theresa.
+The origins of the settlement have been preserved to this day.
+The Eagle Gate, the former entrance to the settlement, is one of three gates that have been preserved in good condition - and is now one of Lichtenwörth's landmarks.
+Church services have been held in the extensively renovated Theresienkirche - a central element of the former colony - since the 1960s.
+The private Nadelburg Museum in turn displays a valuable collection of photos, plans and showpieces from the active factory period.
 The exhibition can be visited by appointment.

-The easy-to-walk circular hiking trails in Lichtenwörth are also suitable for inexperienced hikers and families with children.
-The approximately 7-kilometre-long Ulmen-Runde along the Leitha and the approximately 10-kilometre-long Au-Runde through the Au area start and end at the Prandl inn.
-Starting documents and IVV evaluation stamps are also available here.
+The easy circular hiking trails in Lichtenwörth are also suitable for inexperienced hikers and families with children.
+The approximately 7-kilometre-long Ulmen-Runde along the Leitha and the approximately 10-kilometre-long Au-Runde through the Au area start and end at Gasthaus Prandl.
+Start documents and IVV classification stamps are also available here.